Amy Adams: 1994–2004: Dinner theater and early screen appearances

 In Los Angeles, Adams auditioned for whatever parts came her way, but she was mostly given roles of "the bitchy girl".
 Her first assignment came within a week of her relocation in the Fox television series Manchester Prep, a spin-off of the film Cruel Intentions, in the lead role of Kathryn Merteuil (played by Sarah Michelle Gellar in the film).
-Following numerous script revisions and two production shutdowns, the series was canceled.
+After numerous script revisions and two production shutdowns, the series was canceled.
 Adams later said a controversial scene in which her character encourages a girl to masturbate on a horse was the primary reason for its cancellation.
 The three filmed episodes were re-edited and released later in 2000 as the direct-to-video film Cruel Intentions 2.
 Despite a negative critical reception, Nathan Rabin of The A.V.
-Club wrote that Adams plays her "alpha-bitch role with vicious glee largely missing from Sarah Michelle Gellar's sterile take on the character".
+Club wrote that Adams played her "alpha-bitch role with vicious glee largely missing from Sarah Michelle Gellar's sterile take on the character".

 Adams next had a supporting role as the teenage nemesis of a movie star (played by Kimberly Davies) in Psycho Beach Party (2000), a horror parody of beach party and slasher films.
 She played the part as a homage to actress Ann-Margret.
 From 2000 to 2002, Adams appeared in guest roles in several television series, including That '70s Show, Charmed, Buffy the Vampire Slayer, Smallville, and The West Wing.

-Following brief roles in three small-scale features of 2002—The Slaughter Rule, Pumpkin, and Serving Sara—Adams got her first major role in Steven Spielberg's comedy-drama Catch Me If You Can.
+After brief roles in three small-scale features of 2002—The Slaughter Rule, Pumpkin, and Serving Sara—Adams got her first major role in Steven Spielberg's comedy-drama Catch Me If You Can.
 She played Brenda Strong, a nurse with whom Frank Abagnale Jr. (played by Leonardo DiCaprio) falls in love.
 Despite the film's success and praise for her "warm presence" from Variety critic Todd McCarthy, it failed to boost her career.
 She was unemployed for a year after its release, leading her to almost quit film acting.
 Spielberg was surprised that she did not break through soon after the film's release.
 Adams instead enrolled in acting classes, realizing that she had "a lot to learn and a lot of self-growth to work through".
 Her career prospects seemingly improved a year later when she received a lucrative offer to star as a regular in the CBS television drama Dr. Vegas, but she was dropped after a few episodes.
 In film, she only had a minor role in the Fred Savage-starring The Last Run (2004).